FaayPi/AI_tool_research_paper_summarizer/README.md

 🔗 **Live Streamlit App:** [https://ysls2dqiutadl8td5wjnr8.streamlit.app/](https://ysls2dqiutadl8td5wjnr8.streamlit.app/)

+---

-## Usage Example
+## 🚀 Usage Example

-1. Start the application and define your research framework (field of stufy, main research question, sub-questions, hypotheses)
+1. Start the application and define your research framework (field of study, main research question, sub-questions, hypotheses)
 2. Upload a PDF research paper
 3. The system will:
    - Extract and chunk the paper
    - Create embeddings and store in Pinecone
    - Retrieve relevant sections matching your framework
    - Generate a structured summary with page citations
 4. Download the summary or save it to your collection

 ---